EliPassov/classification-ensembles/README.md

 # classification-ensembles
-The repository was created to experiment with using image augmentations for creating ensemble classification.
+The repository was created to test the idea of ensembles of image augmentations for improving classification.

-The ensemble can be used for improving model inference quality and for training using partially unsupervised data as suggested in (for detection and pose estimation) in : https://arxiv.org/pdf/1712.04440.pdf
+The ensemble can be used for improving model inference quality and for training using partially unsupervised data as suggested (for detection and pose estimation) in the article :

+https://arxiv.org/pdf/1712.04440.pdf

 #### Experiments: